Asymptotic Bounds for t(3,n) and an Application to t(4,n): Introduction

 \section{Introduction}

-The Ramsey number $r(G,H)$ is the minimum $N$ such that any red-blue coloring of the edges of the complete graph $K_{N}$ contains a blue copy of $G$ or a red copy of $H$.
-In this paper, we study a special old type of the Ramsey Theory.
-In 1978, Cockayne, Hedetniemi, and Miller \cite{Cockayne-Hedetniemi-Miller} introduced the concept of irredundance which is relevant for dominating sets.
+The Ramsey number $r(G,H)$ is the minimum integer $N$ such that every red-blue coloring of the edges of the complete graph $K_N$ contains a blue copy of $G$ or a red copy of $H$.
+In this paper, we consider a classical variant of Ramsey theory involving irredundant sets.

+In 1978, Cockayne, Hedetniemi, and Miller \cite{Cockayne-Hedetniemi-Miller} introduced the concept of irredundance in connection with domination in graphs.
 Let $G=(V,E)$ be a simple graph.
-A set of vertices $V'\subseteq V$ is a \emph{irredundant} if each vertex $v\in V'$ is either isolated in the induced subgraph $G[V']$ or else has a \emph{private neighbor} $u\in V\setminus V'$ that is adjacent to $v$ and to no other vertex of $V'$.
-The \emph{irredundant Ramsey number} $s(m,n)$, is the minimum $N$ such that every red-blue coloring of the edges of the complete graph $K_{N}$ has an $m$-element irredundant set in the blue subgraph or an $n$-element independent set in the red subgraph.
-The definition of the \emph{Ramsey number} $r(m,n)$ differs from $s(m,n)$ in that the irredundant set is replaced by an independent set.
-The \emph{mixed Ramsey number} $t(m, n)$ is the smallest $N$ for which every red-blue coloring of the edges of $K_N$ yields an $m$-element irredundant set in the blue subgraph or an $n$-element independent set in the red subgraph.
-Note that each independent set is an irredundant set.
-Consequently, it follows that
+A set of vertices $X\subseteq V$ is \emph{irredundant} if each vertex $x\in X$ is either isolated in the induced subgraph $G[X]$ or has a \emph{private neighbor} $y\in V\setminus X$ that is adjacent to $x$ and to no other vertex of $X$.

+The \emph{irredundant Ramsey number} $s(m,n)$ is the minimum integer $N$ such that every red-blue coloring of the edges of $K_N$ contains an $m$-element irredundant set in the blue graph or an $n$-element irredundant set in the red graph.
+The \emph{mixed Ramsey number} $t(m,n)$ is the minimum integer $N$ such that every red-blue coloring of the edges of $K_N$ contains an $m$-element irredundant set in the blue graph or an $n$-element independent set in the red graph.
+Since every independent set is irredundant, we have